ct2sjk/CSE-350-Final-Project/README.md

 There is also a display of the x and y value of where your mouse is at on the graph

-The aggreagate button gives you an aggregate report of all of the data
+The aggregate button gives you an aggregate report of all of the data

-The summarize button will sumaarize the data of a single graph
+The summarize button will summarize the data of a single graph

 There is also a slider button to adjust each of the subplots parameters